atrabattoni/recovering_displacement_with_das/README.md

 This repository contains the codes to reproduce the figures presented in the following article:

 > Trabattoni, A., Biagioli, F., Strumia, C., van den Ende, M., Scotto di Uccio.
-F., Festa, G., Rivet, D., Sladen, A., Ampuero J. P., Métaxian, J. P., Stutzmann, E. (2023). **Recovering displacement from distributed acoustic sensing data for seismic applications**. *Geophysical Journal International*.
+F., Festa, G., Rivet, D., Sladen, A., Ampuero J. P., Métaxian, J. P., Stutzmann, E. (2023). **From strain to displacement: using deformation to enhance distributed acoustic applications**. *Geophysical Journal International*.

 To run the codes first install and activate the conda environment with: